According to Sciencing.com, propane as an energy source is a clean-burning, environmentally friendly fuel.

 They have to keep paying the fees, but the convenience is often worth it.

-Others won’t mind doing their own maintenance and would prefer the freedom to buy their gas from whomever they please.
+Others won’t mind doing their maintenance and prefer the freedom to buy their gas from whomever they please.

 Plus, all they have to pay for is gas.

-Once you consider the above-mentioned things, you’ll have the answer to whether you should own or lease your propane storage tank.
+Once you consider the things mentioned above, you’ll have the answer to whether you should own or lease your propane storage tank.

 Looking for more great home tips!
 Feel free to check out more articles on our blog!